-If you suffered injuries in a motorcycle accident, a Long Island motorcycle accident lawyer with our firm can help pursue damages, identify the liable party, and file a case.
+If you suffered injuries in a motorcycle accident, a Long Island motorcycle accident lawyer with our firm can identify the liable parties, file your case, and pursue damages.

 The Law Office of Cohen & Jaffe, LLP advocates for victims of motorcycle accidents, and we want to see how we can serve you.
 While you rest and recover, we can handle the entirety of your claim or suit.